ebube-ic/lagos-weather-api-pipeline/README.md

 - Tableau Public

 ## What it does
+- Combines two APIs in one pipeline — OpenWeatherMap for current conditions and Open-Meteo for 72-hour forecast
+- Stores API key securely using .env and python-dotenv
 - Calls the Open-Meteo REST API with custom parameters
 - Extracts hourly temperature, wind speed and humidity data
 - Structures the response into a clean pandas DataFrame